-In Southcentral Louisiana, we have initiated the implementation of many critical efforts such as White Lake Restoration, Marsh Island Restoration, and the Iberia/St. Mary Upland Hurricane Protection systems.
+In South Central Louisiana, we have initiated the implementation of many critical efforts such as White Lake Restoration, Marsh Island Restoration, and the Iberia/St. Mary Upland Hurricane Protection systems.
 In the southeast along the north shore of Lake Pontchartrain, our Congressional delegation delivered a major win for Louisiana, federally authorizing the \$5.9 billion St. Tammany Parish Flood Risk Management Project through the 2024 Water Resources Development Act (WRDA), the largest project in the bill.
 We also continue to work with USACE and local levee districts to deliver the implementation of large hurricane protection systems such as the Morganza to the Gulf Hurricane Protection and Upper Barataria Basin Coastal Storm Risk Management projects.

 Additionally, we understand the importance of our State's barrier islands; therefore, we have made investments in these areas and continue to secure new funding to enhance the barrier island systems across our coast.
-For example, in Grand Isle, we are working with USACE to secure federal funding for new segmented breakwater features that will protect the beach dune levee and slow erosion caused by constant wave action.
+For example, in Grand Isle, we are working with USACE to secure federal funding for new segmented breakwater features that will protect the beach, dune, levees, and slow erosion by constant wave action.
 We are also implementing significant efforts to provide restoration and resilience to critical islands such as East Timbalier Island, Chandeleur Islands, Wine Island and the Caminada Headland.

-Additionally, we continue to support to our coastal parishes through programs such as our Parish Matching Program which recently awarded \$7 million to six Louisiana parishes to help fund critical infrastructure for flood protection, non-structural flood risk reduction measures, restoration, and shoreline protection measures across the State.
+Additionally, we continue to support out coastal parishes through programs such as our Parish Matching Program, which recently awarded \$6 million to five Louisiana parishes to help fund critical infrastructure for habitat restoration, shoreline protection, hydrologic restoration, and marsh creation measures across the State.

 As we look forward to a new year with new projects on the ground, I am most excited to know that residents and communities in coastal Louisiana will see a brighter future because of our work.
-Louisiana's coastal crisis requires immediate action, which is what this \$1.8 billion Annual Plan investment represents.
+Louisiana's coastal crisis requires immediate action, which is what this \$1.98 billion Annual Plan investment represents.